ronaldbosma/blog/content/blog/apim-client-certificate-series/03-securing-backend-connections-with-mtls-in-apim/index.md

 }
 ```

-This code creates a 'certificate' resource that references the client certificate in the Key Vault.
+This code creates a 'certificate' resource that references the client certificate.
 The `secretIdentifier` property is set to the `secretUri` of the client certificate secret in the Key Vault.

 The last step is to update the backend to use the client certificate for authentication.
 Replace the current `testBackend` resource with the following code: